Albin0438/neocities-albin043/README.md

 ## 📖 About

-This project is a simple multi-page website where I share my ideas, interests, and learning journey.
+This is my personal space on the web where I write about technology, Linux, and my learning journey.

-It focuses on clean design and building with core web technologies without using frameworks.
+The goal of this project is to build something simple, fast, and independent—without relying on frameworks, heavy tooling, or external platforms.

 ---

 ## ✨ Features

-* Multi-page layout
+* Multi-page static website
-* Clean and minimal design
+* Minimal and distraction-free design
-* Lightweight and fast
-* Built with pure HTML & CSS
+* Fast loading with no JavaScript
+* Consistent layout across pages
+* Fully responsive

 ---